darinz/DL/01_Math/14_probability_statistics.md

 # Central Limit Theorem demonstration
 def central_limit_theorem():
-    """Demonstrate the Central Limit Theorem"""
+    """Demonstrate the Central Limit Theorem (CLT):
-    n_experiments = 1000
+    As sample size increases, the distribution of the sample mean approaches a normal distribution, regardless of the original distribution.""" n_experiments = 1000
     sample_sizes = [1, 5, 10, 30]

     plt.figure(figsize=(15, 10))

     for i, n in enumerate(sample_sizes):
-        # Generate means of n samples from exponential distribution
+        # Generate means of n samples from exponential distribution (not normal!)
         means = []
         for _ in range(n_experiments):
             samples = np.random.exponential(1, n)